la2pixel/Code-Around-the-Code/part1_shell_terminal.md

 *A foundational mental model for navigating Unix-like systems*

 Before you type a single command, you need to understand how files, folders, memory, and programs actually work under the hood.
 If you can code but feel lost when things run outside your IDE, this is the gap.
 This section gives an understanding of what the shell sees and what’s happening when you interact with your machine from the terminal.
+After gaining the basic intuition here, if you want the exhaustive list of possible commands, here's [command line reference A-Z](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/windows-commands) or simply ask Chatgpt for your use case:)

 ---